plone/buildout.coredev/docs/intro.rst

-.. -*- coding: utf-8 -*-

 ================================
-Getting started with development
+Getting Started With Development
 ================================

-This document assumes you want to run the current latest Plone source, fix a bug in Plone, or test an addon in the context of the latest code, and will detail the full process.
+This document assumes you want to run the current latest Plone source, fix a bug in Plone, or test an add-on in the context of the latest code, and will detail the full process.

 For more information on writing PLIPS, please :doc:`go here <plips>`.

 Version Support Policy
 ======================

 If you are triaging or fixing bugs, keep in mind that Plone has a `version support policy <http://plone.org/support/version-support-policy>`_.

 Dependencies
 ============